QUICK REFERENCES:

 COURSE LEARNING MODULES

 Learning Modules for the topics covered in the Global Health Course are linked below.
 See your specific syllabus/schedule to confirm the modules you are assigned.
-Please email Dr. Rosado if you have any questions about the material, encounter a link error, etc. Some sessions may involve online learning modules through Canvas; if so, you will receive an invitation via email from Dr. O'Dea with links to the Canvas-based modules.
+Please email Dr. Rosado if you have any questions about the material, encounter a link error, etc. .

 1 GENERAL & INTRODUCTORY TOPICS: